alfssobsd/homeassistant-daichi-cloud-climate-provider/README.md

 - Control general parameters like fans speed, mode, temperature, etc
 - Discovery devices and publish to MQTT
 - Receive commands Homeassistant from MQTT and execute by API

+## How to use
+1. Copy .env.example and set value
+2. run main.py